|

 About GO50

-The Global Over 50 Ski Club (GO50), is the Internet’s number one source
+The Global Over 50 Ski Club (GO50), is the Internet’s number one

-50 and over.
-For $50 a year, GO50 members get a personalized discount
+skiers and boarders 50 and over.
+For $50 a year, GO50 members

-card that entitles them to exclusive savings on lift tickets and lodging
+get a personalized discount card that entitles them to exclusive

-at many of the finest resorts and ski areas in North America.
-Members
+and ski areas in North America.
+Members also save on helicopter

-also save on helicopter and snowcat skiing, instruction from some of the
+and snowcat skiing, instruction from some of the world’s best

-current deals and how to join, visit GO50’s Web site at www.go50.org.
+deals and how to join, visit GO50’s Web site at www.go50.org.

 MAIN MENU CT

-ME MA NH
+ME MA

-NY PA RI
+PA RI VT

 |